jleonard2099/jleonard2099/README.md

 <h3 align="left">Background</h3>
 <p align="left">
 I was 8-9 years old when I learned BASIC.
 My older brother got a Nintendo so I got the C64 as a hand-me-down.
 He had several magazines with sample code and in one of them I found code for an air hockey game.
-I wanted to play it so badly, I still don't believe I got it working, but I came close.
-In the process, I learned enough BASIC to break into games and modify sprites and locations.
+I wanted to play it so badly that I spent a week trying to get it working.
+Eventhough I never did, I came close.
+And in the process, I learned enough BASIC to break into games and modify sprites and locations.
 </p>

 <p align="left">